tyghaykal/idcloudhost-vm-resizer/readme.md

 After that, assign value to .env.
 If you dont want to use telegram as notification channel, just let it null.

+You should change xxx value on BASE_URL to your VM server location, for example Singapore location will be sgp01.

 ```env
 PROCESSOR_MAX = 2
 PROCESSOR_MIN = 1